-To convert a PDF invoice to Peppol PINT A-NZ, start by extracting the supplier, buyer, NZBN, GST, invoice number, invoice date, line-item, payment-term, and total fields from the source document.
+To turn a PDF invoice into a PINT A-NZ eInvoice, first extract the supplier, buyer, NZBN, GST, invoice number, invoice date, line items, payment terms, and totals from the source document.
 Those values then need to be normalised and mapped into the PINT A-NZ Billing BIS before the eInvoice is sent through a Peppol access point.

 The timing matters.
 New Zealand agencies that send or receive more than 2,000 domestic trade invoices a year must be eInvoice-capable by 1 January 2026.
 By 1 January 2027, those agencies must require large suppliers to submit eInvoices, which means suppliers invoicing government need a working path from today's PDF process to valid PINT A-NZ UBL XML before the mandate reaches procurement and contract enforcement.